-Item Y/N Time buy-out for the award-holder (at least £90,000 of the full award) Travel for research and dissemination purposes (up to £40,000 of the full award) Travel for invited speakers to engagement activities ✓ Costs relevant to staging engagement activities, including room hire, catering, AV etc ✓ Clerical or administrative support to enable engagement activity to take place ✓ Analysis and preparation of feedback forms on engagement activities ✓ Fee for guest of honour or keynote speaker ✓ Computer hardware, including laptops, electronic notebooks, digital cameras etc. X The preparation of camera-ready copy, copy-editing, proof-reading, indexing, or any other editorial task Х Subventions for direct production costs (printing, binding, distribution, marketing etc.) X Costs of publication in electronic media Х Institutional overheads Х
+Item Y/N Time buy-out for the award-holder (at least £90,000 of the full award) Travel for research and dissemination purposes (up to £40,000 of the full award) Travel for invited speakers to engagement activities ✓ Costs relevant to staging engagement activities, including room hire, catering, AV etc ✓ Clerical or administrative support to enable engagement activity to take place ~ Analysis and preparation of feedback forms on engagement activities ~ Fee for guest of honour or keynote speaker ~ The costs associated with online dissemination of information, including the ✓ development of podcasts, audio and/or visual recording of events, costs associated with the analysis of feedback from participants and preparation of suitable reports on activities Computer hardware, including laptops, electronic notebooks, digital cameras etc. X The preparation of camera-ready copy, copy-editing, proof-reading, indexing, or any X other editorial task Subventions for direct production costs (printing, binding, distribution, marketing etc.) X Costs of publication in electronic media X Institutional overheads X